drupol/valuewrapper/README.md

 ## Description

-This simple library allows you to wrap any kind of PHP variable in a strict typed PHP object.
+This library allows you to wrap PHP variable in a strict typed PHP object.

+## Documentation

+API documentation is automatically generated with [APIGen](https://github.com/ApiGen/ApiGen) and available at [this address](https://not-a-number.io/valuewrapper/).

 ## Requirements